SPECIAL RELATIVITY and NUCLEAR REACTIONS RADIOACTIVITY: BETA DECAY |

 postulated the existence of the fourth force in nature: the weak nuclear force.
 In beta decay, it is the weak

-nuclear force that plays the crucial role. decay is often
+nuclear force that plays the crucial role.
+Example 1

 Initial state (reactants)